keithasaurus/koda-validate/docs/philosophy/overview.rst

     :noindex:

-At it's core, Koda Validate is little more than a few function signatures (see :class:`Validator`\s, :class:`Predicate`\s, and :class:`Processor`\s), which can be combined to build validators of arbitrary complexity.
+At it's core, Koda Validate is little more than a few function signatures (see :ref:`philosophy/validators:Validators`, :ref:`philosophy/predicates:Predicates`, and :ref:`philosophy/processors:Processors`), which can be combined to build validators of arbitrary complexity.
 This simplicity also provides straightforward paths for:

 - optimization: Koda Validate tends to be fast (for Python)
 - extension: Koda Validate can be extended to Validate essentially anything, even asynchronusly.